Easy3D 2.6.1

 5. Blend all accumulation buffers over the opaque color buffer to produce the final image.

-Related articals or methods:
+Related articles or methods:

 About antialiasing: Dual depth peeling won't work with a multisample FBO, so for better rendering quality, it is possible to add a "Fast Approximate Anti-Aliasing" (FXAA) step for post antialiasing.